JhonattanEscorihuela/jhonattanEscorihuela/README.md

 ### Glad to see you here!
-Hi!
-I'm Jhonattan Escorihuela, Telecommunications Engineer passionate about leading and improving technical projects in the telecommunications field.
-My main focus is continuous improvement, establishing solid connections with customers and efficient incident resolution.
-In addition, as a recent Full Stack Development graduate, I have acquired skills in technologies such as MySQL, SQL, React, Redux, Node.js and Javascript, which allows me to tackle end-to-end web development projects.
-My technical background and experience have provided me with the necessary skills to lead telecommunication projects and develop effective solutions.
-My goal is to continue learning and growing in project management and administration, as well as in technology-focused sales.
-If you are looking for a dedicated, results-oriented professional with experience in technical project management and full stack development, I would love to be part of your team!
-Connect with me at jhonattan1410@gmail.com or visit my LinkedIn profile at www.linkedin.com/in/jhonattanescorihuela.
+Hi, I'm Jhonattan Escorihuela, a Telecommunications Engineer driven by a passion for spearheading and enhancing technical projects in the telecommunications industry.
+My focus lies in continuous improvement, establishing robust customer connections, and efficient incident resolution.
+With a recent graduation in Full Stack Development, I've acquired expertise in MySQL, SQL, React, Redux, Node.js, and Javascript, empowering me to handle end-to-end web development projects.
+My technical background equips me to lead telecommunication projects and devise effective solutions.

+My experience and skills cover a spectrum of technologies such as MySQL, SQL, React, Redux, Node.js, and Javascript.
+This enables me to navigate and excel in various facets of web development, ensuring comprehensive and impactful solutions.
+I've honed my abilities through practical application in multiple projects, ensuring proficiency in both technical project management and Full Stack Development.

+If you are looking for a dedicated and results-oriented professional with experience in technical project management and Full Stack development, I would love to contribute to your team!
+Let's get in touch by email at jhonattan1410@gmail.com here you can see my LinkedIn profile at www.linkedin.com/in/jhonattanescorihuela.
+I'm looking forward to exploring opportunities for collaboration and growth. or visit.

 <br/>